Updated: April 6, 2021

 South Chatham, MA

-Although these are both relatively small stretches of sand, and they have no services or amenities, they're still worth a visit when you're looking for a free-parking beach in Chatham.
+Although both are relatively small stretches of sand, and they have no services or amenities, they're still worth a visit when you're looking for a free-parking beach in Chatham!

 So do yourself a favor.
 Check a tide chart for Wellfleet-Cape Cod Bay before you go.
 The hours around half-tide (midway between high and low tide) are the best time to be here.